projekt-scope/scope-data-service/README.md

 ## Test run

 Database content can be created via Autodesk Revit 2019 and RevitPythonShell.
 Copy/paste the script readRevit.py located in the client folder to the interactive RevitPythonShell and run the script.
+At the moment, only the following Revit families are partially exported: Walls, ceilings, floors, columns, and opening elements for windows and doors.

 The script will create a file called Revit-ProjectName.ttl on your desktop.
 "ProjectName" is the project name from your Revit project.
 This name can be set or changed in Revit via Manage -- Project Information -- Other.
 Resulting examples are already available in the client folder.